cloud-66-internal/help.cloud66.com/_skycap/references/stencil_placeholders.md

 <h4 class="placeholder"><code>configstore("key", account["configstore_namespace"])</code></h4>

 As above, but returns the value from an **account-level ConfigStore** using the namespace UID as the lookup.
-The same can be done for `application`.
+The same can be done using the `application` parameter to fetch values from another application-level ConfigStore.

 For example: